joshwiles/vue-node-template/README.md

 ## 🆘 Support

-For support, please open an issue in the repository or contact the maintainers.
+For support, please open an issue in the repository or contact the maintainers. # vue-node-template